Luthaf/Jumos.jl/doc/simulations/compute.rst

     value = compute(sim) # Compute the value

-The following paragraphs sum up the implemented computations, given for each of them the return value (for direct calling), and the setted keys of ``MolecularDynamic.data``.
+The following paragraphs sums up the implemented computations, giving for each algorithm the return value (for direct calling), and the associated keys in ``MolecularDynamic.data``.

 Energy related values